 in the weekly earnings of the workers.
 Only 15 per cent of the employed workers now have

 full time jobs.
 Eighty-five per cent of these workers are only working a few days per week.

 The ruthless robbery of the farmers by the big banks, railroads and manufacturers, which

-has been going on for the past fifteen years, has during the crisis increased a
+has been going on for the past fifteen years, has during the crisis increased a hundredfold.

-homes; their farms are being grabbed by the parasite bankers.
+farms are being grabbed by the parasite bankers.

 Unemployment, part-time work and wage cuts have resulted in a lowering of the living

 standards of the entire working class by more than 50 per cent, bringing the American

 workers down to the level of the poorly-paid European workers.